CarlDownsOracle/oci-opentelemetry/oci-tag-enrich/README.md

       "vcnId": "ocid1.vcn.oc1.iad...."
     }

+Now let's invoke the Function from the directory in cloud shell where the function code is located, passing in a simulated 'event' payload like so:

+    echo -n '{"vcnId":"your-vcn-id-goes-here"}' | fn invoke tag-enrichment-app oci-tag-enrichment-task

 You should see the same payload returned with `tags` added ... something like this:

     {
       "vcnId": "ocid1.vcn.oc1.iad....",
       "tags": [
           {
+              "key": "vcnId",
+              "identifier": "ocid1.vcn.oc1.iad....",
               "freeform": {
                  "VCN": "VCN-2023-12-19T19:10:27",
                  "app-test": "working"
-              },
-              "key": "vcnId",
-              "identifier": "ocid1.vcn.oc1.iad...."
               }
+          }
       ]
     }

-Now let's invoke the Function from the directory in cloud shell where the function code is located, passing in a simulated 'event' payload like so:

-    echo -n '{"vcnId":"your-vcn-id-goes-here"}' | fn invoke tag-enrichment-app oci-tag-enrichment-task

 ### Tag Positioning